Be Happy! Be Healthy! Be Safe! Always try your best!

 Being Imaginative and Expressive

 A great emphasis is placed on the notion of play as it is through this means that children find stimulation, well-being and happiness.
-To ensure that children are continually stimulated and interested we plan and provide suitably challenging and motivating activities, responding to children’s individual interests and support them in these through careful and sensitive adult interactions.
+To ensure that children are continually stimulated and interested, we plan and provide suitably challenging and motivating activities, responding to children’s individual interests, and support them in accessing these through careful and sensitive adult interactions.

 Parents are regularly welcomed into school and their contribution to their child’s experiences is highly valued.
 Throughout the year a range of activities are planned to support parents to help their children’s learning development.